Fingerprints of quantum criticality in locally resolved transport: Locally resolved transport

 where $\sigma_{jk}^{(0)}$ is the zero wave number Fourier mode of $\sigma_{ij}(\vect{x})$, and the limit $b\rightarrow 0$ is taken.
 We may now calculate the current flow pattern $J_i$ by combining (\ref{eq:JiEi}), (\ref{eq:Esum}) and (\ref{eq:Eind}) to evaluate $J_i(x)$ in region O.

-We consider (\ref{eq:JiEi}) to be exact with $\sigma_{ij}(\vect{x},\vect{x}^\prime) = \sigma_{ij}(\vect{x}-\vect{x}^\prime)$, even in the presence of an inhomogeneous device: the ``effective" electric field $\tilde E_i$ inside of region I (outside the physical domain of the metal) encodes boundary conditions analogously to the method of image charges in electrostatics; see \SMtext.
+We consider (\ref{eq:JiEi}) to be exact with $\sigma_{ij}(\vect{x},\vect{x}^\prime) = \sigma_{ij}(\vect{x}-\vect{x}^\prime)$, even in the presence of an inhomogeneous device: the ``effective" electric field $\tilde E_i$ inside of region I (outside the physical domain of the metal) encodes boundary conditions analogously to the method of image charges in electrostatics.
 The limit $b\rightarrow 0$ effectively encodes the condition that ``image currents" cancel out the otherwise uniform current imposed by $E_i^{(0)}$.
+For more detailed discussions of our algorithm, we refer readers to \appref{app:algorithm}.
 We emphasize the numerical efficiency that the only matrix inversion required to solve the linear systems in (\ref{eq:JiEi}) and (\ref{eq:Eind}) takes place in region I. As long as region I contains $\sim 10^3$ grid points, we can perform the calculation without specialized numerical methods.
 Note also that this algorithm can be done regardless of the shape of region I, and its complement O; see \SMtext.